AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 The constructor is the only part of using SimpleCacheAPCuSodium that differs from using SimpleCacheAPCu.

-The SimpleCacheAPCu constructor takes three optional arguements:
+The SimpleCacheAPCu constructor takes three optional arguments:

 * `@param string $webappPrefix`
 * `@param string $salt`
 * `@param bool   $strictType`

-For an explanation of those paramaters, see the [`USAGE.md`](USAGE.md) documentation.
+For an explanation of those parameters, see the [`USAGE.md`](USAGE.md) documentation.

 SimpleCacheAPCuSodium adds a fourth at the beginning, and it is required: